namerafal/currency-converter-react/README.md

 # Currency converter in REACT - Rafał Olewicz

-This is an example of a currency calculator that converts the currency into PLN
+This is an example of a currency calculator that converts the currency into PLN Currency rates are taken from an open API

 ## OG Image
 ![Alt text](https://github.com/namerafal/currency-converter-react/blob/main/public/images/currency%20converter_og.png)